CuriousKomodo/FinQAFun/README.md

 ## Improvements
-If I have longer on this project, I would review all 100 examples for a more thorough analysis
+If I have longer on this project, I would review all 100 examples for a more thorough analysis.

 But according to my observations so far, following are the significant improvements to try:
 - Redesign the entity extraction step with RAG as an agent tool* for accurate value extraction (work in progress)
 - Produce more context about the workflows (or add new workflows) in the knowledge base
 - Resolve the known limitations of my evaluation scripts for more accurate metrics
 - Fine tune model with `step_list` to generate better commands

 ### Brainstorming for type 2 questions